-Monday, 18 September: Dr Nigel Collar gave a talk entitled Preparing the Illustrated Checklist: value vs vanity.
+Monday, 18 September 2017: Dr Nigel Collar gave a talk entitled Preparing the Illustrated Checklist: value vs vanity, and provided the following summary.
 World checklists are necessary but unforgiving confections.
 International conservation organisations and legal instruments require a list that is at once stable yet flexible, standardised yet sensitive.
 Using a set of criteria based on degree of phenotypical differentiation, the recent HBW and BirdLife checklist has sought to assess multifarious taxonomic suggestions emerging from the (mostly molecular) literature, but has also proposed a considerable number of novel changes.
+I called the talk ‘value vs vanity’ because, while there is obvious value in having a world list, it inevitably needs a degree of grandiose self-obsession to take on such a task and a degree of the opposite quality to keep reality in check.
+I thought of calling it ‘Taxonomy and the Augean Stables’, ‘Taxonomy and the Minotaur’s Labyrinth’ or ‘Taxonomy and the Punishment of Sisyphus’, but these all project a mythical status on the work which is scarcely apposite.

 Thankfully, the eradication of introduced rodents has become a relatively common conservation intervention, and Alex highlighted plans by the Royal Society for the Protection of Birds (BirdLife in the UK) and Tristan da Cunha government to eliminate the rats through the use of cereal pellets with rodenticide broadcast by helicopter.
 While the challenges in an operation as complex and remote as Gough are many, more than 15 years of research has gone into identifying the solutions to Gough’s remoteness, cliffs, and the potential for non-target mortality.
 Studies of captive husbandry and clinical pathology of the Gough Finch and Gough Moorhen Gallinula comeri have laid the groundwork for maintaining captive populations during the eradication operation, currently planned for the austral winter of 2019.